 What information do you need from me before I call to set up service?

-The most important thing you can do to help us set up an appointment is have your diagnostic codes checked prior to calling.
+If convenient, please have your diagnostic codes checked prior to calling.
 As long as there are warning lights present on the dashboard, auto parts stores such as Auto Zone and O’Reillys can perform this service for free!
-We can not schedule an appointment without knowing these codes.
 In addition we will need to know the year, make and model of your vehicle along with the location you wish to have the service performed.

 What should I expect during my appointment?